JeshByte/AfterSolve/README.md

 ## Introduction

-AfterSolve helps competitive programmers **upsolve problems from past contests** they actually attempted as participants.
-It uses the **Codeforces API** to fetch and display relevant problems in a clean, streamlined UI.
+A problemset platform designed for competitive programmers to **upsolve problems from past contests** they have actually participated in.
 ---

 ## Tech Stack